CoderDojoPotsdam/intro/README.md

 If you like to add new pages, translate or change something, [the documentation can help][documentation].
 If you have any questions or like to get in touch, [join our chat on gitter][gitter].
+This is a beginner-friendly environent where we would like to help you get started with programming.
+You can work on [issues][issues] to help us.

 [documentation]: https://github.com/CoderDojoPotsdam/intro/blob/master/_docs
 [gitter]: https://gitter.im/CoderDojoPotsdam/intro?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge